 The city is famous for its old and distinguished University buildings.
 Like its twin city Oxford it has much brilliant historic and contemporary architecture.
 Cambridge is set on the River Cam and many of the colleges back onto gardens along the river, called The Backs, giving the city a lot of its charm.
 Each college competes against the other to attain better and more beautiful architecture.

 Edinburgh is the capital of Scotland.
 Our most popular Walking Tour is the Old Town.
 We look at contemporary architecture within the context of the historic environment, with information on buildings + architects.
 The Old Town tour typically takes three hours and takes in buildings such as the Scottish Parliament and the Museum of Scotland.
 Smaller contemporary buildings such as Dance Base and the Scottish Storytelling Centre are also popular with visitors.

 We also do New Town walking tours and occasionally guide in the historic port of Leith where there is a range of ancient and contemporary Scottish architecture.
-We also do Edinburgh Bus Tours to outlying buildings in the city and surrounding area.
+Finally, Edinburgh Bus Tours to outlying buildings in the city and surrounding area are also offered.

 Edinburgh Architecture Walking Tours

 photo © Paul-Riddle.com

 Glasgow Architectural Tours